Skip to content

 Many integrations?

 If you have several integrations enabled, use the /router/mcp endpoint instead of connecting each server individually.
-It consolidates all tools into 7 category tools, reducing context window usage by ~75%.
+It consolidates the full tool surface (126+ tools) into 10 category tools, a major context-window reduction.
 See the Context & Performance guide.

 Now connect your AI: Claude · ChatGPT · All platforms